MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Walkthrough--Installing-the-Three-Tiers-On-Two-Computers.md

      ![Add Database Components to the Install](media/DBCompRunAll.JPG "DBCompRunAll")

-     This specifies that you want to install this component and all sub\-components.
-In this case, there is a single sub\-component: the Demo database.
+     This specifies that you want to install this component and all sub-components.
+In this case, there is a single sub-component: the Demo database.

 7. Choose **Next** to proceed to the **Specify parameters** pane.